 BT has offered and already implemented a flat pay increase of £1,500 per year for all UK staff, which the company says equates to a rise of around 3% for workers on top-end salaries, and around 8% for those on lower wages.

-In a press conference to announce the ballot results, CWU general secretary Dave Ward warned the company that they must take back the imposed pay deal and renegotiate, which could then see industrial action prevented.
+In a press conference to announce the ballot results, Ward warned the company that they must take back the imposed pay deal and renegotiate, which could have seen industrial action prevented.

 “We always want to achieve a settlement,” Mr Ward said, “but we are serious about this.”

 Can BT afford to offer workers more?